rajannpatel/landscape-docs/en/concepts.md

 might be two logical tagging schemes.
 Tag names may use any combination of letters, numbers, and dashes.
 Each computer can be associated with multiple tags.
-There is no menu choice for tags; rather, you can select multiple computers under the COMPUTERS menu and apply or remove one or more tags to all the ones you select on the INFO screen.
-If you want to specify more than one tag at a time for your selected computers, separate the tags by spaces.
+There is no menu choice for tags; rather, you can select multiple computers under the **Computers** menu and apply or remove one or more tags to all the ones you select on the **Info** screen.
+If you want to specify more than one tag at a time for your selected computers, separate the tags with spaces.

 ### Packages

 In Linux, a package is a group of related files for an application that make it easy to install, upgrade, and remove the application.
-You can manage packages from the PACKAGES menu under COMPUTERS.
+You can manage packages from the **Packages** tab under **Computers**.

 ### Repositories